johnzastrow/johnzastrow.github.io/_posts/2008-07-05-the-all-powerful-find-command.md

 find / -mtime -5 -print

-The – in front of the 5 modifies the meaning of the time as “less than five days.”
+The – in front of the 5 modifies the meaning of the time as "less than five days."
 The command

 find / -mtime +5 -print